-As part of their Programme of Study, most students take either three or four AS levels in Year 12, and continue to complete three full A-levels or equivalent qualifications in Year 13.
-Students on the Applied Pathway take two A-levels over the course of Sixth Form, complemented by a work experience placement to develop key employability skills.
+As part of their Programme of Study, most students take three subjects in Year 12, and continue to complete three full A levels or equivalent qualifications in Year 13.
+Students on the Applied Pathway take two A levels over the course of Sixth Form, complemented by a work experience placement to develop key employability skills.
 Students make their subject choices from five option blocks, which can be found in the Sixth Form Prospectus.

 Art and Design

 Drama & Theatre Studies

 Philosophy and Ethics